singh-man/books/crackingTheCoding/05_bitManipulation.md

 We've implemented the code above for 32-bit integers in Java.
 If you were working with 64-bit integers, you would need to change the mask.
 The logic, however, would remain the same.

 **5.8   Draw Line:**  A monochrome screen is stored as a single array of bytes, allowing eight consecutive pixels to be stored in one byte.
 The screen has width w, where w is divisible by 8 (that is, no byte will be split across rows).
 The height of the screen, of course, can be derived from the length of the array and the width.
-Implement a function that draws a horizontal line from (xl, y) to (x2, y).
+Implement a function that draws a horizontal line from (x1, y) to (x2, y).

 The method signature should look something like: